pierremrtn/neat/README.md

 I've published this package recently, help in one of the following area is appreciated:
  * **Improving the README**: English is not my native language, any helps to improve the quality of the readme are welcome !
  * **Test coverage**: Add some tests, especially for the fieldFilter / widgetNameExtractor is a top priority.
- * **Improve the architecture/ code cleanliness**: Feel free to propose ameliorations, but i reserve myself the right to accept or reject them.
  * **Improve the code generator configuration**: Make code generators more flexible by adding more generation options.
 Parser is actually pretty basic and it probably need a refacto.

 If you like Neat, don't forget to leave a ⭐️ on the repo and share the package !